-For companies operating under the ISO 9001 system, they might have noticed that risk-based thinking has been given a far more prominent role in the 2015 standard than it’s received in the past.
+Risk-based thinking has been given a far more prominent role in the ISO 9001:2015 standard than it’s received in the past.

-This process largely falls in line with the process and standards already demanded by the ISO 9001 system.
-This is just the principles of the ISO 9001 standard as applied to risk and opportunity.
+This process largely falls in line with the principles of the ISO 9001 standard as applied to risk and opportunity.

 Each step in this process will require a company to apply the core principles of the ISO 9001 standard to the concept of risk and opportunity.
 Because of this, any company that is already operating under this standard should have no trouble implementing these new requirements.